 A Complete List of Timeshare Resale Scams

-Before you decide to buy a timeshare or place your timeshare for sale, make sure you’re aware of what’s going on in the industry.
+Before you decide to buy a timeshare or place one for sale, make sure you’re aware of what’s going on in the industry.
 There are some tricksters out there that take advantage of owners every day.
 Lucky for you, we keep up with the news and timeshare resale scams you should be aware of.
+One type of scam that’s especially important to watch out for is timeshare cancellation.
+This concept is usually brought up by timeshare exit companies who claim they can “cancel” your timeshare.
+In reality, these companies are usually made up of lawyers who will try to find a loophole in your contract.
+This strategy rarely succeeds.
+Like most other contracts, you can’t just cancel a timeshare.

 Are Timeshare Resales Worth It?